joshuacox/mkrsnapshot/README.md

 make rsnapshot
 ```

-it will prompt you for a path to your ssh keys, and ssh information about the remote host
+it will prompt you for a path to your ssh keys, and ssh information about the remote host.

 ### Example